 The advertising must be able to attract those who are the best fit for the job.
 Once the PBI is defined it’s easier to define what will attract them using what we know from the behavior profile of the job, and what will motivate them.

 Get to know a candidate faster, by asking more appropriate questions.
 Have the information to ask other questions you might not have thought to ask before having the GRI behavior profile in hand and applying the profile to the position.

 Using the GRI profiles, focus on candidates who meet the job requirements.
-The understanding is based on what we now know better, and all the other aspects of the candidates that may need to be better known and developed.
+The selection is based on all the characteristics of the candidates that are required and can be screened, including their behavior profile.